Wearsolo/hrmapex_frontend/README.md

 # 💼 HR Management System

-A modern, full-featured HR management platform built with **React (Vite)** and **Node.js**, designed for seamless employee management and intuitive dashboards — with support for dark mode, real-time search, and smooth performance.
+A modern, full-featured HR management platform built with **React (Vite)** and **Node.js**, designed for seamless employee management and intuitive dashboards — with real-time search, and smooth performance.

 ---